 The Park of Tomorrow needs the time to grow and start up.
 In the spring of 2020, the Park of Tomorrow must be a beautiful, mature fairy tale path.

 The green belt is located in a part of the Heemtuin in Reyeroord, between the Korendijk and the Pilgrim Church.
 'The Park of Tomorrow' was festively opened on November 18 by alderman Bert Wijbenga and spoken words artist YMP.

 The Park van Morgen has now become a full-grown fairytale path.
 Regular pruning is now part of the maintenance of the entire Heemtuin in Reyeroord.
 The nearby rainwater buffer provides the Park van Morgen with a continuous water supply and a recent count has shown that the residents around the Park use the interactive illuminated fairytale path every day.

 Even after completion, the Park van Morgen still received regular attention.
 A year after the opening of the park, the municipality of Rotterdam, Ermi van Oers and Plant-e made a podcast together about the potential of the technology.
-This podcast is here. to listen.
-There is also one short film made about the park of Rotterdam.
+This podcast is right here to listen.
+There is also one movie shorts made about the park of Rotterdam.
 This film is produced by Nova Innova, the company of Ermi van Oers.
 In addition to all the media attention that the park receives, measurements are still being carried out on the technology on a regular basis, so that we can continue to improve it.